 Warm food and drinks

-While you may have your go-to menu for tailgating, you may need to alter it during the cold weather days for foods that are more convenient and generally warmer.
+While you may have your go-to menu for tailgating, you may need to alter it during the cold weather days for foods that are more convenient (as in foods you can eat with gloves on) and generally warmer.
 Soup, stew, and/or chili are great options to consider.
 You can make them at home beforehand and warm them up in the crock pot on game day.
 Hot dips (such as queso), kabobs, and pasta dishes are also great.

 Drink options are important to consider as well.
 While you can never go wrong with cold beer it can turn into a frozen slushy fairly quick.
 Consider warm cider, hot chocolate, or coffee to help to keep you warm.
 And for those who would like to add a little something extra into their drink there are variety of liquor choices to consider (Irish creme and coffee, peppermint schnapps and hot chocolate, to name a couple).
 Even hot mulled wine is a great option.
 You can get pretty creative in this realm, just make sure you have an insulated mug to keep your drink nice and hot.

 When the temperature dips during the later part of the year it doesn’t need to be the end of your tailgating season.
 Some of the best experiences I’ve had have been when it’s below 0 degrees.
 I find that it almost brings people together even more, having this type of shared experience.
 With the right gear, attitude, and group of people you will be able to embrace and survive the elements, make some fun memories, and continue to enjoy tailgating!
-Personally, my coldest tailgating day was -10 degrees, what are some of the most extreme conditions that you’ve tailgated in?!
+Personally, my coldest tailgating day was -10 degrees but I’d like to hear from you.
+What are some of the most extreme, coldest conditions that you’ve tailgated in?!
 Sound off in the comments below.